A Louisiana Christmas Tradition: Bonfires on the Levee

 The bonfires are up and down the river, but the highest concentration is in St. James Parish, in and around Gramercy, Lutcher and Paulina.
 The best viewing is by car along the east- and west-bank River Roads (La.
 Hwys.
 44 and 18, respectively) and by walking along the levees.
 Bonfire parties are not necessarily open to the public, but onlookers will likely be offered kind words and holiday greetings should they mingle on foot.

-Another option to experience the Louisiana holiday bonfire tradition is Festival of the Bonfires, held at Lutcher Recreational Park on December 13-15, 2019.
+Another option to experience the Louisiana holiday bonfire tradition is Festival of the Bonfires, held at Lutcher Recreational Park in early December.
 Visitors can expect Louisiana cuisine, live entertainment, crafts, children’s areas and a bonfire lighting each evening.
 View the full schedule of events.